 A tankless water heater, also known as an instantaneous or on-demand water heater, is a device that only heats water as you need it.
 Unlike traditional tank water heaters that store water, tankless units heat water as it flows through it.

 When you turn on the hot water at any faucet or fixture in your home, cold water will enter the tankless water heater.
 As the water passes through the unit, it is heated by either an electric element or a gas burner.
+A gas fired unit is a type of tankless water heater that uses a burner fueled by natural gas or propane to heat water on demand.
+Gas tankless water heaters, powered by natural gas or propane, are known for their energy efficiency and ability to provide continuous hot water.
+As water flows through the system, it passes through heat exchangers before reaching the faucet, ensuring a steady supply of hot water.
 The hot water is then delivered to the faucet.

 You may consider upgrading to a tankless water heater if you are constantly running out of hot water, need to save space in your home’s utility room, or want to reduce your monthly energy bills.
 However, it’s important to assess your specific needs and budget first before determining if this is the right investment for you.